We loved everything about social media in 2017.

 Black Friday **** Need copy and link****

 — McDonald’s (@McDonaldsCorp) November 24, 2017

 Exactly same day, a couple of hours later another tweet reached 10x better results on social media.
 It’s a reply from Wendy’s, the badass brand on Twitter.
 Completely worth it for our social media year in review!
-Recently, Wendy’s made an AMA on Reddit that we recommend you to check it out.
+Recently, Wendy’s made an that we recommend you to check it out.

 It’s not a surprise that celebrities reach millions of likes in a couple of hours on social media.
 This particular photo breaks all the records.
 36 year old singer Beyonce, reached up to 10M likes on Instagram for the first public photo of twins.

 Virgin Orbit thought of a cleeeeever way to show how big space is, let’s give them a round of aplause .

 Ellen was so flattered to receive the access to 280 characters, She has so much to say about it, that 140 were “almost” enough.

 Skittles smart commercial was presented at Super Bowl 2017, what do you think of this one?

 presented the world a sculpture called “Fearless Girl”, in partnership with .
 According to , all the tweets, selfies and news reports mentioning the artwork has resulted in $7.4m in free advertising for the financial firm that commissioned it.
 It’s definitely a success.